XING: IPO

-XING became the first Web 2.0 company to go public in Europe, debuting on 7 December 2006 at an issue price of 30 Euros per share.
+XING became the first Web 2.0 company to go public in Europe, debuting on 7 December 2006 at an issue price of 30 euros per share.

 Website

 The platform offers personal profiles, groups, discussion forums, event coordination, and other common social community features.
-Basic membership is free, but many core functions, like searching for people with specific qualifications or messaging people to whom one is not already connected, can only be accessed by the premium members.
-Premium membership comes at a monthly fee from €6.35 to €9.95 depending on the billing interval you choose and the country you are from.
+Basic membership is free, but many core functions, like searching for people with specific qualifications or messaging people to whom one is not already connected, can only be accessed by premium members.
+Premium membership comes at a monthly fee from €6.35 to €9.95 depending on the billing interval and the country one is from.
 The platform uses https and has a rigid privacy and no-spam policy.

 XING has a special Ambassador program for each city or region around the world with a substantial constituency.
 The Ambassadors hold local events that promote the use of social networking as a business tool, letting members introduce business ideas to one another.

 XING also offers the system for closed communities, called Enterprise groups with their own access paths and interface designs.
 The platform serves as the infrastructure for corporate groups, including IBM, McKinsey, Accenture and others.

 About 76% of all pageviews come from Germany, 90% from the D-A-CH area (Germany, Austria and Switzerland).

-As of 15 September 2017 XING has changed its legal status to become a Societas Europaea.
+As of 15 September 2017 XING had changed its legal status to become a Societas Europaea.

-If a user wishes to change their name, additional proof is demanded.
-In case of affirmation of gender for transgender people given names and gender will not be changed without medical testimony or provision of court documents confirming the person's transition in a medical or legal context.
-If gender is reassigned, birth names are removed, which is legally required, because any disclosure or investigation would be illegal under German law, as per Sec.
-5 para.
-1 and Sec.
-10 para.
-2 Transsexual Act.